sfertman/tic-toc/README.md

 # tic-toc
-Code profiler for clojure in clojure.
+Clojure code profiler.
 Very basic for now but possibly offers a quick and dirty way for exploratory optimization of bottlenecks.
-Does not drill down into fns definitions; does a simple postwalk on the input form.
+Does not drill down into fns definitions; does a simple postwalk on the input forms.<sup>*</sup>

 ## Profiling
 Just wrap whatever with `profile` macro